faelys/libsoldout/README.md

 active working buffers that are still in use, and the remaining members up to `asize` are allocated but no longer used working buffers.

-When a function needs a working buffer, it firs compare `size` to `asize`.
+When a function needs a working buffer, it first compare `size` to `asize`.
 When they are equal, it means there is no available working buffer, and a new one is created and appended (`push`ed) to the array.
 Otherwise it increases `size` and takes the already-allocated buffer as its working